German ex-leader Schroeder sues to restore official perks - NewsBreak

 German ex-leader Schroeder sues to restore official perks

-BERLIN — (AP) — Former German leader Gerhard Schroeder is suing to restore the perks he enjoyed as ex-chancellor after he was stripped of them by parliament following criticism over his ties with Russia.
+Former German leader Gerhard Schroeder is suing to restore the perks he enjoyed as ex-chancellor after he was stripped of them by parliament following criticism over his ties with Russia .

-Schroeder, who was chancellor from 1998 to 2005, has long had a close relationship with Russian energy companies and President Vladimir Putin.
-Those links came under heightened scrutiny following Russia's invasion of Ukraine nearly six months ago.

 The Bundestag had changed the rules in May to link some privileges former chancellors receive to their actual duties.
 In their decision, lawmakers didn’t explicitly state Schroeder’s ties to Russia.
 But Nagel told dpa that the reasons for the change were obvious and wouldn't withstand legal challenge.